×

 We asked people if there is a lot of crime.
 They answered:

 "Bologna is generally considered to be a safe city, with low levels of crime.
 However, like any other city, there are some areas where crime is more common.
-Pickpocketing and other petty crimes are the most common types of crime in Bologna, and visitors should take precautions to protect their belongings," wrote one member in Bologna.
+Pickpocketing and other petty crimes are the most common types of crime in Bologna, and visitors should take precautions to protect their belongings," said one expat in Bologna.

 Is there a lot of diversity?
 Are people in Bologna accepting of differences?